-I believe that art is healing, both for the maker and the viewer.
-When engaged in the flow of creativity, we are connected to a powerful energy that is life-enhancing.
-When we have a positive emotional response to a work of art, clearly it is beneficial for health and healing.
-My work is meant to inspire positivity, creativity, and peace.
+When engaged in the flow of creativity, we are in the moment and expressing our true nature.
+This is no small thing!
+When we have a positive emotional response to another's work of art, we also benefit on so many levels.
+My artwork is meant to inspire positivity, creativity, and peace.

 My artistic process

-To achieve "depth" in my work, I apply multiple layers of acrylic paints, torn photographic imagery, and collage on a gessoed, wooden panel.
+To achieve "depth" in my artwork, I apply multiple layers of acrylic paints, torn photographic imagery, and collage on a gessoed, wooden panel.
 When I am happy with the results, I use a palette knife to apply a thick layer of acrylic gel medium, and finish the piece off with two coats of acrylic satin varnish.
-I work on many panels at once which helps to speed the process.
+I work on many panels at once which helps to speed the process without loosing the artistic edge.